rsolari/linear/packages/import/README.md

 ClickUp workspaces can be imported into a Linear team from the CSV export file.
 It only imports `tasks`.
 The ClickUp CSV is available at Settings > Import/Export.

+Note that the CSV includes archived tasks by default.
+They will be imported.
 CSV docs are here: https://docs.clickup.com/en/articles/1761647-workspace-task-data-export-csv

 Following fields are supported: